Loot-Foundry/helianas-harvesting/README.md

         // True if the item is edible
         edible: false,

-        // True if the item is violatile
+        // True if the item is volatile
         volatile: true,

         // True if this is a unique drop from a boss (see bosses)